You will need to give notice of work to a tree if it has a Tree Preservation Order (TPO) or is in a conservation area.

 - you are cutting or removing garden hedges

 - you are cutting or removing garden shrubs

 - the work is necessary to carry out an approved planning scheme

 - the trees are dead or have become dangerous, then five days written notice is required (unless it has become so dangerous that it requires immediate action, in which case, notify us as soon as possible).

 - you are removing dead branches from a living tree

-If you aren't sure if the condition of the tree means it is exempt please contact our planning services team before carrying out work on 01993 861420.
+If you are not sure if the condition of the tree means it is exempt, contact our planning services team on 01993 861420.